Continued from Thailand – Laos: Day 4 – Part 5 – Hua Hin Here We Come! Tong Mee Hotel and Night Market. For pre-travel, please refer here.

 Phon Kingphet Memorial Statue has been erected by the people of Hua Hin and Thailand as an enduring tribute to the man known to the world as Phon Kingphet and to us also as “Klae” and as Mana Sidokbuap (born February 12, 1935.. died May 31, 1982) a son of Hua Hin who used his outstanding skill as an international style boxer to defeat Pasqual Perez of Argentina, the world flyweight boxing champion at Lumpini Boxing Stadium in Bangkok on April 16, 1960, and thus become the first Thai boxer to win a world championship title and so bring lasting honor to himself, his family, his native town and his country.

-This memorial is placed on this rock on the beach where, during his lifetime “Klae” played as a boy, trained as a boxer, and came to relax in good time and bad.
+This memorial is placed on this rock on the beach where, during his lifetime, “Klae” played as a boy, trained as a boxer, and came to relax in good times and bad.

 It was erected in September 1993.

 It was designed and executed by Nonthivathn Chandhanaphalin.

 That is, Phon Kingphet is a world champion in the sport of boxing.
 During the final at Lumpini Boxing Stadium, Bangkok, he defeated world champion Pasqual Perez of Argentina on April 16, 1960.
 Wow, that was very great.
 This victory has made him the first boxer from Thailand to have held the title of world champion and impressed the entire Thai people.

 Our visit to this monument was not in vain …

 GPS location of Pone Kingpeth memorial: 12.568003, 99.956751